hybridsjs/hybrids/docs/built-in-factories/render.md

 };
 ```

-For default, the factory uses Shadow DOM, which is created synchronously in `connect` callback.
+The factory uses Shadow DOM, which is created synchronously in `connect` callback.
 It can be disabled in the `options` object.
 Then, `target` argument of update function is a `host`.
 However, `options` object can be passed only with explicit definition using `render` factory function.

 ## Update Mechanism

 Render factory updates an element using global render scheduler.
-It listens to `@invalidate` event trigger by the change detection mechanism.
-Then it schedules update with `requestAnimationFrame()` API and adds an element to the queue.
-It means that the DOM is updated when one of the properties used in `fn` changes.
+It listens to `@invalidate` event trigger by the change detection.
+It schedules update with `requestAnimationFrame()` API and adds an element to the queue.
+The DOM is updated when one of the properties used in `fn` changes.

 However, if execution of the update passes ~16ms threshold (it counts from the beginning of the schedule), the following elements in the queue are updated with next `requestAnimationFrame()`.